-Under Safety Planning, advocates will find guidance on how to help a victim develop a personal safety plan.
-While written safety plan templates are provided, it is important to remember that safety planning is a process, not an end product.
+The Safety Planning tab guides advocates on how to help a victim develop a personal safety plan.
+While written safety plan templates are available, it is essential to remember that safety planning is a process, not an end product.
 Safety planning requires ongoing conversations with victims in which advocates discuss various areas of concern as they arise.
-Documenting the safety plan helps a victim to remember their safety strategy, but they may choose not to keep the written plan with them as it could be discovered by their abuser and put them in danger.
+Documenting the safety plan helps a victim to remember their safety strategy.
+But they may choose not to keep the written plan with them as their abuser could discover it and put them in danger.

-On the Sexual Assault Response Teams (SART) tab, victim advocates can educate themselves about the purpose of a SART and their specific role on this team.
+The Sexual Assault Response Teams (SART) tab provides information victim advocates can use to educate themselves about the purpose of a SART and their specific role on this team.

 The Victim Shelters and Services tab provides a list of Alaska Tribal programs providing services to sexual assault victims, as well as non-Tribal community programs serving Alaska Native victims of sexual assault.

-The final tab, State/Tribal DV/SA Coalitions, lists the Alaska coalitions that are available to provide training and technical assistance to sexual assault direct service providers within the State.
+The State and Tribal DV/SA Coalitions tab lists the Alaska Coalitions that are available to provide training and technical assistance to sexual assault direct service providers within the State.

 4015 E. Paradise Falls Dr. Suite 131, Tucson, Arizona 85712